 Causes of Rollover Accidents

-- Hitting another object, such as a curb, guardrail, tree, or other vehicle
+- Hitting another object, such as a curb, guardrail, tree, or another vehicle

 - Sliding off the road onto soft soil or a steep slope then quickly overcorrecting to get back into your lane of travel

-- Swerving to avoid something in the road such as an animal or other vehicle
+- Swerving to avoid something in the road such as an animal or another vehicle

 - Loads shifting in the back of a light truck or SUV